xswitch/battleship/readme.md

 >> Polish table
 > Getting coordinates when entering cell

->> Check if position is a valid placement
 >> IF out of bounds, filter array and change only the ones within board to "invalid" class

 > Split up functions, isolating functionality